 The CBC Entrepreneurial Fellows (EF) Award program identifies and supports the professional development of academic researchers who are keen to develop the skills and experiences needed to move translational projects from a university lab toward commercialization and potentially into a Chicago-based biotech start-up.
-The program exposes Fellows to a breadth of real-world experiences with the full span of their home institution and across the CBC community.
-Fellows will receive guidance from a wide range of mentors, including university faculty, staff and tech transfer, industry experts and other representatives of the biomedical community.
+The program exposes Fellows to a breadth of real-world experiences across the CBC institutions in the Chicago biomedical community.

-- Coordinate intellectual property review of projects proposals with INVO and Office of Sponsored Research during LD project proposal cycles to generate reports on patent status and potential encumbrances.
+- Coordinate intellectual property review of projects with Tech Transfer staff and Office of Sponsored Research to generate reports on patent status and potential encumbrances.

-- Work with Northwestern project team members to implement, and ensure compliance with, shared Electronic Laboratory Notebooks for collecting, managing and archiving project data.
-Work with project team members to ensure the project plan incorporates all necessary regulatory requirements for documentation for drug safety, toxicology and manufacturing of clinical candidates.
+- Work with project team members to ensure the project plan incorporates all necessary regulatory requirements for documentation for drug safety, toxicology and manufacturing of clinical candidates.

 - Recent PhD or MD/PhD recipient or recently completed an initial post doc in the biomedical sciences (biology, molecular biology, biophysics, chemistry, chemical biology or related fields) with a strong interest and passion for driving innovative and transformational biomedical research from the university lab toward clinical and ultimately commercial applications.

 - A broad interest in translational research, with a primary focus on development of therapeutics or associated diagnostics and biomarkers.